wistia/wistia-open-docs/_posts/customizing-your-video.md

 * **Image:** use an image instead of a text link to direct viewers.
 * **HTML:** write your own custom call-to-action *(advanced users only)*.

-{{ "There are some elements that can be stripped out of custom HTML CTAs for security reasons, email us at support@wistia.com if you run into trouble!" | note }}
+{{ "There are some elements that can be stripped out of custom HTML CTAs for security reasons, shoot us an email at support@wistia.com if you run into trouble!" | note }}

 ## Turnstile Email Gate